 When a special education class has exceeded the norm by two or more students, the teacher may notify the Special Education Coordinator.
-Within one calendar month of the notification, if the condition persists, the District shall make a reasonable effort to remedy the situation, after consultation with the affected teacher, by means such as the following:
+Within fifteen (15) workdays of the notification, if the condition persists, the District shall make a reasonable effort to remedy the situation, after consultation with the affected teacher, by means such as the following:

-- the transfer of excess student(s) to another class or school site, or - b. the opening of an additional class if sufficient students are available, or - c. the assignment of additional aide(s) to the class.
+a. the transfer of excess student(s) to another class or school site, or

+- b. the opening of an additional class if sufficient students are available, or - c. the assignment of additional aide(s) to the class.

-Upon request, the District shall advise the employee as to the reason and anticipated duration of the excess student(s), and as to efforts being taken, if any, to remedy the situation.
+Upon request, the District shall advise the teacher, in writing as to the reason and anticipated duration of the excess student(s), and as to any efforts being taken, to remedy the situation.